 I knew exactly what I was looking for when I started in on the faux-leather-library bindings of the photo albums to look for the photo, though not which yellow-paged book to check first.
 I checked the label-maker labels on the outside of each book—would it have been 1993?
 94?—looking for this exact picture, unforgettable and iconic for the small group of moms who were there.

 It was taken, in 1992 apparently, at something that was called the Fairway Fun Festival, a much-anticipated local carnival in our old neighborhood.
-It was held every year, and we all loved it; there were always pony rides and rolls of wispy, sticky cotton candy.
-Hamburgers and hot dogs sizzled on grills which had been wheeled over somewhat comically by the neighborhood dads who stood over them.
+It was held every year, and we all loved it.
+There were always pony rides and rolls of wispy, sticky cotton candy, hamburgers and hot dogs sizzling on grills wheeled over somewhat comically by the neighborhood dads who stood over them.
 There was always a live band in somebody’s driveway and that is what the kids in the picture are listening to.

 We Fairway moms found each other mostly while pushing strollers down these leafy streets, on a search for what we thought we needed—a little sunshine and solace from the screaming baby—and finding what we actually needed more, which was something like a sisterhood.
 My friends Mary and Molly tell the origin story of their first meeting, how they noticed each other pushing strollers on opposite sides of the street one freezing afternoon, the sort of day when only someone with a serious case of cabin fever would be out.
 Wordlessly, simultaneously, they turned their strollers on straight lines towards each other, giving in to the gravitational pull of recognition: another member of the tribe.

-The neighborhood was so quiet and the houses so close together that an argument in one’s bedroom with one’s husband could–hypothetically of course–be transmitted to, and recounted to one’s brother in law at a party by, a neighbor with who, like you, has a baby monitor, though that is another story.
-Dave the mailman wore shorts and a pith helmet as he traveled on foot from house to house across the lawns; his wife Dianne sometimes cruised the long streets of the triangle on hot days looking for his mail truck just so she could bring him an ice cream cone.
+The neighborhood was so quiet and the houses so close together that an argument in one’s bedroom with one’s husband could be transmitted by baby monitor to, and recounted to one’s brother-in-law at a party by, a neighbor five houses up, though that is another story.
+Dave the mailman wore shorts and a pith helmet as he traveled on foot from house to house across the lawns; his wife Dianne sometimes cruised the long streets of the triangle on hot days looking for his mail truck so she could bring him an ice cream cone.
 My son and the local bike cop J.P. bonded over their “initial names” and J.P. shouted hello whenever he cycled by on what, it occurs to me now, must have been the softest beat since Mayberry.
 I knew that it must be the first Wednesday of the month when the tornado sirens wailed, and that it was three o’clock and the wind out of the west, when I could hear the church bells tolling the Angelus from my front yard.

 These were halcyon days.

 But what marks those days more than anything was the gang of kids and moms who got together to become something we called “Playgroup.”
-We acted like it was for the kids, and I think maybe we even believed it at the time, but it is clear to me now that it was really for the moms so that we didn’t completely lose our minds.
-Playgroup was a place where we could mostly be ourselves, where we one-upped each others foibles and mistakes and insisted that we were all failing miserably, but at least we were doing so together.
+We acted like it was for the kids, and I think maybe we even believed it at the time, but it is clear to me now that it was really for the moms, to prevent us from completely losing our minds.
+Playgroup was a place where we could mostly be ourselves, where we one-upped each others foibles and mistakes and insisted that we were all failing miserably, but were reminded we were doing so together.
 Which made us feel that we were probably doing a good enough job, that things might be ok.
 We took care of each other, bringing glasses of water to the nursing mother, beautifully wrapped picture books to the birthday party.
 We arrived with fresh arms and hot dinner in the bewitching hour when babies grew colicky and scooped up siblings in a hurry before a trip to the labor or emergency room.
-It was one of the other Playgroup moms that we called for coverage, for advice, for a sympathetic ear.
+It was a Playgroup mom we called for coverage, for advice, for a sympathetic ear.

 For the Fairway moms, this photo has become a symbol of that time, with miniature versions all of the “oldests” in our young families, before many of them even had siblings, when they were all shorts and chubby legs in impossibly small frames.
 I think of the photo all the time, but I haven’t been able to get it out of my head since yesterday, since I heard news of the tornado.